menu icon

 • 💬 Comments

-Caramilk chocolate, in case you hadn't heard of it, is a type of caramelized white chocolate that has reached cult following around the world.
-But I can't imagine you would be looking at recipe for caramilk cheesecake if you didn't know that :D.
+Caramilk chocolate, in case you hadn't heard of it, is a type of caramelized white chocolate that has reached a cult following around the world.

-This caramilk cheesecake is creamy, decadent and absolutely delicious.
-Made with caramilk both in the cheesecake, topped with caramilk and finally sprinkled with lashing of caramilk shavings.
-Because you can never have to much caramilk!
-Its an easy no bake cheesecake so there's no risk of cracking in the oven.
+This caramilk cheesecake is creamy, decadent, and absolutely delicious.
+Made, topped, and sprinkled with caramilk.
+Because you can never have too much.
+It's an easy no-bake cheesecake so there's no risk of cracking in the oven.
 And because the chocolate helps naturally set the cheesecake there's no need for gelatin, keeping this a vegetarian cheesecake.
-Whip it up for your caramilk loving friends, or keep it all to yourself!
+Whip it up for your caramilk-loving friends, or keep it all to yourself!

 What kind of chocolate is caramilk?

-This is not to be confused with caramilk, caramello chocolate or caramilk rolls, which is a hollow chocolate that's filled with a soft caramel center available in some parts of the world.
+This is not to be confused with caramello chocolate or caramilk rolls, which are a hollow chocolate that's filled with a soft caramel center available in some parts of the world.

 Ingredients